 Q: I have read on the internet that lichen sclerosus is something that can cause itchiness and skin changes.
 What is it and how do I know if I have it?

 A: Lichen sclerosus (LS) is an inflammatory skin condition, that isn’t contagious.
 It causes a lightening of the tone of the skin associated with scarring and irritation, not unlike eczema and mainly affects the genitals and anus.
-These areas can become very itchy, but try as best you can to avoid scratching as this will make the skin very sore.
+These areas can become very itchy, but avoid scratching as this will make the skin very sore.
 LS is generally diagnosed by visual inspection, meaning an appointment with your GP will be needed.
 The current situation with Covid-19 means your doctor may not be able to offer a face-to-face appointment straight away, so it’s about giving an accurate description of your skin changes over the phone and providing a photograph if needed.
 Your doctor might prescribe an ointment for you to try, which won’t cause any harm if it’s not the right ointment for you.

 Q: Does LS turn into cancer?

 A: In some cases, lichen sclerosus can turn into an early vulval cancer.
 It’s hard to know the exact numbers, as we think that many cases of LS go undiagnosed, but about 4% of women with LS will go on to develop vulval cancer.
 This compares to a background risk of 0.3% in the general population.
 Around 39% of vulval cancer cases are associated with lichen sclerosus.
 To summarise, LS rarely (4% chance) turns into cancer, but around 39% of people with vulval cancer have had lichen sclerosus.

 Q: If I have LS, how long would it take to turn into cancer?